kashmawy/self_driving_cars/vehicle_tracking/README.md

 ####1.
 Explain how (and identify where in your code) you extracted HOG features from the training images.

-The code for this is in get_hog_features, which given an image and orient, pix_per_cell, cell_per_block and feature_vec extracts the HOG features in an image.
+The code for this is in get_hog_features in solution/features_extract.py, which given an image and orient, pix_per_cell, cell_per_block and feature_vec extracts the HOG features in an image.

-The following shows a vehicle, and the image transformed to YCrCb, and the corresponding HOG for the first channel of YCrCb:
+The following shows a vehicle, and the image transformed to YCrCb, and the corresponding HOG for the first channel of YCrCb

 ![Vehicle with HOG](output_images/vehicle_with_hog.png)

-The following shows a non vehicle with the corresponding HOG for the R Channel
+The following shows a non vehicle with the corresponding HOG for the first channel of YCrCb

 ![Non Vehicle with HOG](output_images/nonvehicle_with_hog.png)

 These hog visualization are for images in YCrCb format for only the first channel with the following setting: